 Elon offers assistance in most courses through Tutorial Services.
 The Writing Center assists students with any stage of their writing assignments.
 Both are staffed by Elon students and offer one-on-one assistance.
 You may make an appointment or just stop by.
 Both are located in Belk Library.

-Feel free to call or email Kaitlyn Schultz, director of transfer and special admissions, to learn everything you need to know about the transfer process.
-You may reach her by calling 800-334-8448.
+Feel free to call or email the Director of Transfer & Special Admissions, to learn everything you need to know about the transfer process.
+You may reach the Director by calling 800-334-8448.